 Nine CTSA hubs hosted a national conversation with researchers and community members about diabetes, high blood pressure and health literacy.

 The new program is led by Dr. William R. Hogan, director of the UF CTSI Biomedical Informatics Program.

-Read about the CTSI’s 2013 accomplishments as highlighted in the January columns of On the Same Page by Dr. David S. Guzick, UF senior vice president for health affairs and president of UF Health.
+Read about the CTSI’s 2014 accomplishments as highlighted in the January column of On the Same Page by Dr. David S. Guzick, UF senior vice president for health affairs and president of UF Health.

 Ever wonder how scientific discoveries make it to your doctor’s office?
 Translational science orchestrates each stage of that journey.
 Find out how you can get involved!

 A review of the program’s first year in the March edition of the American Journal of Medical Genetics demonstrates the successful implementation of process for genetic testing that helps cardiologists in the treatment of heart catheterization patients.